-In the light of the recent upheaval over the death of George Floyd in Minneapolis (which I wrote about here) and of the self-described “1619 Project” at The New York Times, I’ve been reflecting once more on race in general, on American racism in particular, and on how much slavery has (or has not) tainted everything about America.
+In the light of the recent upheaval over the death of George Floyd in Minneapolis (which I wrote about here) and of the self-described “1619 Project” at The New York Times, (see, also, a summary of the controversy surrounding that project) I’ve been reflecting once more on race in general, on American racism in particular, and on how much slavery has (or has not) tainted everything about America.
 This may, some day, be the start of an essay of its own but, for the moment, it is merely a statement of first principles and an acknowledgement of what we do and do not have to answer for:

 5 December 2020

 American slavery was a sin, but neither an original nor an idiosyncratic one.
 Enslavement was an ancient and ubiquitous practice throughout most of human history and throughout most of the world, including both in Africa and in the aboriginal Americas long before the European conquest of either.
 Slavery on an industrial scale was largely a European innovation, but it was so primarily because, and to the extent that, industrialization, itself, was largely a European innovation.
 And the newly-declared United States of America, although birthed from the same radical and evolving Enlightenment reimagining of the nature of human liberty that led, ultimately, to the global demise of slavery, nonetheless and indeed inherited slavery from its European colonial progenitors, shared it for a time in common with the rest of the world, and shed it only slightly later – ignominiously but not shockingly so and, arguably, at greater cost – than most other civilized nations.